Bruker (BRKR) Q1 2017 Results - Earnings Call Transcript

 Daniel Arias - Citigroup Global Markets, Inc.

 Okay.
 And then maybe on the industrial business, if we just want to put a finer point on your commentary on improvement there.
-Are you able to say what percentage of the business, what percentage of sales within that segment or end market you saw some lost signs of life in (28:30)?
+Are you able to say what percentage of the business, what percentage of sales within that segment or end market you saw some lost (28:30) signs of life in?

 Frank H. Laukien - Bruker Corp.